lmc-eu/spirit-design-system/packages/web/DEPRECATIONS-v2.md

 The feature flag enabling the dropdown shadow will be removed and the enhanced shadow will be enabled by default.

-### Modal Uniform Variant

-The feature flag enabling the uniform variant of modal will be removed and the uniform variant will be enabled by default.

 ### Tooltip Data Selector Controlled Placement

 The feature flag enabling the data selector controlled placement (`data-spirit-placement-controlled`)